djaus2/az-iothub-ps1/README.md

 # Azure IoT Hub PowerShell Scripts

 <hr>
 There is now a device app under Telemetry that uses DHT22 sensor on a RPi.
 Only works on Raspian.
-For further info on that,eg Setup, see the repo: https://github.com/djaus2/DNETCoreGPIO
+For further info on that,eg Setup, see the repo: https://github.com/djaus2/DNETCoreGPIO  Look for the app _quickstarts\telemetry\telemetry_**\simulated-device_on_RPi** here.
 <hr>
 There is an option on main menu 8. to do everything.
 Now ..<br> <br>
 It's now gone mega.<br>